 A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Madison County, MO circuit court within 15 days of the ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
 A Madison County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Madison County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Madison County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Madison County, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Madison County, MO DWI/DUI attorneys to present a stronger defense.

-If you hire a Combs Waterkotte Madison County, MO DWI administrative hearing lawyer, you’re not just hiring a leading DWI administrative hearing lawyer lawyer in and around Madison County, MO – you are safeguarding your license, your rights, your freedom, and your future.
-In addition to esteemed DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for Madison County, MO residents:
+If you partner with a Combs Waterkotte Madison County, MO DWI administrative hearing lawyer, you’re not just hiring the ideal DWI administrative hearing lawyer lawyer in Madison County, MO and throughout Missouri – you are protecting your license, your rights, your freedom, and your future.
+Along with knowledgeable DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for Madison County, MO residents:

-Don’t Wait—Contact a Madison County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges
+Act Now—Speak with a Madison County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges